shinhyungyang/scorep/src/tools/libwrap_init/README.md

     $ make installcheck

-Links `main.c` in up to four different ways using Score-P and the `--libwrap`-flag.
-There are now a number of files beginning with `main_`.
+Links `main.c` using the Score-P instrumenter into `main_wrapped`.
-Execute them to make sure they are working.
+Execute them, with the given set of values for the environment variables `SCOREP_LIBWRAP_PATH` and `SCOREP_LIBWRAP_ENABLE`, to make sure they are working.
 Executing these applications will create Score-P experiment directories with measurements of main.c and the wrapped target library.
 Inspect the experiments to make sure the wrapper works as expected.

 Step 9: Use the wrapper
 -----------------------